 Considered the father of modern chemistry, Antione Lavoisier, described the fermentation chemical process by which sugars are turned into alcohol and carbon dioxide.
 This unlocked a key piece of the fermentation puzzle.

 In the mid-late 1900s, French chemist Louis Pasteur concluded that lactic acid fermentation was created through microorganisms.

 Because Pasteur was also a biologist and microbiologist, he looked at bacteria not in isolation, but as part of the bigger picture.
 He described the process as, “respiration without air,” showing the continued mystery of bacteria and yeast at work.2, 4

-Fermentation has been shrouded in mystery and an interest of scientists for hundreds of years.
+Fermentation has been shrouded in mystery and the interest of scientists for hundreds of years.
 Each discovery furthered understanding to make the next discovery possible.

-The connection between fermented foods and health have been around since the fermentation has been used to preserve food.
+The connection between fermented foods and health has been around since fermentation has been used to preserve food.

 Ancient healers recommended fermented foods and drinks as a medicine for all kinds of illnesses.
 In fact, Hippocrates declared more than 2000 years ago that “all disease begins in the gut” and “bad digestion is the root of all evil.”

 But it was Russian scientist Elie Metchnikoff in 1907 who began to connect the dots in the modern science world.5